 We will continue to strive to offer the best possible client experience, with knowledgeable people at our branch locations across the country, on the phone and online.

 Another "did you know:" A portion of every TD Ameritrade employee’s compensation is based on the satisfaction of their clients.
 That's one way we already work to align your best interest with ours.

 Also, every RIA doing business through TD Ameritrade already is legally bound to act in their clients' best interests as fiduciaries under the Investment Advisers Act of 1940.
-They will, however, need to adjust their retirement advice activities to the stronger rule standards.
+They will, however, further adjust their retirement advice activities to the more stringent rule standards.